Cauchy problem for the localized wave propagation in continuous model of the one-dimensional diatomic crystal: Case of the sufficiently narrow perturbation. Acoustical mode.

+This integral can be rewritten using the representation \eqref{short_acoust_init} and according to the Statement \ref{st_Kot_correc}, we also can pass to the integration over the whole line.
+But we present here more general approach for the asymptotic calculation of this integral, and thus we want to preserve initial form of the integral.

-Integral $I^{ac}(x,\,t)$ represents the propagating wave with the acoustical mode and the integral $I^{opt}(x,\,t)$ represents propagating wave with the optical mode.
-We can represent these integrals via Airy function and its derivative near some small vicinity of the wave front \cite{sergeev_asymptotic_2019}.
-Then, following the ideas of \cite{anikin_uniform_2019}, we can construct the, so-called uniform representation of the asymptotic solution via Airy functions in the much more larger area.
+We provide the asymptotic representation of the integral \eqref{I1_strong} via Airy function and its derivative near some small vicinity of the wave front, see \cite{sergeev_asymptotic_2019}.
+Then, following the ideas of \cite{anikin_uniform_2019}, we construct the so-called uniform representation of the asymptotic solution via Airy functions in the much larger area.